 CEF Acting CEO Juliet Petersen said the most concerning factor of the initial research was while intention to study sat at 80%, students are seemingly not informed enough about the realities of tertiary education.
 These truths include course and career offerings, financial support opportunities and requirements of university support and study pathways.
 She says such confusion makes students less likely to go straight to university.

-CEF Acting CEO Juliet Petersen talking about the Gap Year Guide with Kia Handley from ABC Radio
+CEF Acting CEO Juliet Petersen talking about the Gap Year Guide with Kia Handley on ABC Radio

 “Real ways universities can support students outside main cities and their communities are by providing more access.
 We already provide tours in association with some universities as part of coordinated outreach partnerships.
 The benefit of these partnership programs to high school students considering further study is amazing.
 They come away with a clearer picture of what life on campus would be like and what would be required of them as a tertiary student,” said Mrs Petersen.